neondatabase/website/content/docs/functions/json_object.md

 updatedOn: '2024-01-27T12:02:35.341Z'
 ---

-The `json_object` function in PostgreSQL is used to create a `JSON` object from a set of key-value pairs.
+The `json_object` function in Postgres is used to create a `JSON` object from a set of key-value pairs.
 It is particularly useful when you need to generate `JSON` data dynamically from existing table data or input parameters.

 <CTA />